VIDA-NYU/reprozip/docs/source/unpacking.rst

 In the *chroot* unpacker (``reprounzip chroot``), similar to ``reprounzip directory``, a directory is created from the experiment package; however, a full system environment is also built, which can then be run with ``chroot(2)``, a Linux mechanism that changes the root directory ``/`` for the experiment to the experiment directory.
 Therefore, this unpacker addresses the limitation of the *directory* unpacker and does not fail in the presence of hardcoded absolute paths.
 Note as well that it **does not interfere with the current environment** since the experiment is isolated in that single directory.

-..  warning:: do **not** try to delete the experiment directory manually; **always** use ``reprounzip chroot destroy``.
+..  warning:: Do **not** try to delete the experiment directory manually; **always** use ``reprounzip chroot destroy``.
 If ``/dev`` is mounted inside, you will also delete your system's device pseudo-files (these can be restored by rebooting or running the ``MAKEDEV`` script).

-..  note:: although *chroot* offers pretty good isolation, it is not considered completely safe: it is possible for processes owned by root to "escape" to the outer system.
+..  note:: Although *chroot* offers pretty good isolation, it is not considered completely safe: it is possible for processes owned by root to "escape" to the outer system.
 We recommend not running untrusted programs with this plugin.

 ..  note:: ``reprounzip chroot`` is automatically distributed with `reprounzip`.